ServiceNow¶

 case_id |

 string | Required.
-LimaCharlie case id — stored as correlation_id. |
+LimaCharlie case id (stored as correlation_id). |

 case_number |

-int | LC case number, used in the incident subject (LimaCharlie Case #N: …). |
+int | LimaCharlie case number (used in the record subject, LimaCharlie Case #N: …). |

 status |

-enum | new, in_progress, resolved, closed. |
+enum | new, in_progress, resolved, closed.
+Maps to state (configurable via mirror_state_map). |

 severity |

-enum | critical, high, medium, low, info. |
+enum | critical, high, medium, low, info.
+Maps to urgency/impact (configurable via mirror_severity_map; ServiceNow derives priority). |

 classification |

-string | Case classification (appended to the description). |
+string | Case classification (true_positive, false_positive, pending); appended to the description. |

 summary |

-string | Case summary — becomes the incident subject (first line, truncated to 160 chars) and description. |
+string | Case summary (becomes the record subject — first line, truncated to 160 chars — and description). |

 conclusion |

-string | Case conclusion — appended to the description; used as close_notes on terminal states. |
+string | Case conclusion (appended to description, used as close_notes on terminal states). |

 tags |